-I don’t know what it is about tiramisu flavoured things that makes me weak at the knees.
+I don’t know what it is about tiramisu flavored things that makes me weak at the knees.
 Maybe it’s the Kahlua, or the whipped cream, or perhaps it’s the mascarpone cheese.

 Oh and the coffee – I can’t forget the coffee.
 I love coffee!
 But mix it with raspberry and I am ready to declare my love from the rooftops!
-Although I’m on a healthy theme this month, I’m stepping away to squeeze in a special quick and easy dessert just in time for Valentine’s Day.
+Although I’m on a healthy theme this month, I’m stepping away to squeeze in these special “Cuties Pies” – Raspberry Tiramisu Tarts.
+This is a quick and easy no bake dessert, just in time for Valentine’s Day.
 It’s all about moderation anyway.

 OR make the filling up and bake the tarts shells a day or two ahead (the filling keeps well in the fridge and keep the shells on the counter in a sealed container)!